on-api/on-api/equipment_based_localization.md

 * `201 Created`
 * `400 Bad Request`

-The response should contain a Json structure with the added mac adresses.
+The response should contain a Json structure with the added mac addresses.
 If no mac address is added then `macs` should be an empty list.
 The format is the same as in the request.

 The response should set the values `delete_on_match` and `valid_until` to actual value.

 ## Unregister MAC addresses

-This API is used by the service provider to remove MAC addresses from the communication operator, so that they do not generate any notifiactions any more.
+This API is used by the service provider to remove MAC addresses from the communication operator, so that they do not generate any notifications any more.

 ***Request***